1. It is mandatory that all manuscripts submitted to the journal Literature of the Americas are peer reviewed by experts in the field.

 7. Reviews are written in a free form or according to the scheme developed by the Editorial Board.

-9. The essay sent to the author for revision shall be returned by the time specified in the letter.
+9. The article sent to the author for revision shall be returned by the time specified in the letter.

-10. The essay rejected by reviewers shall not be resubmitted or considered at the Editorial Board meeting.
+10. The article rejected by reviewers shall not be resubmitted or considered at the Editorial Board meeting.

 13. The original copies of reviews are kept in the archive of the journal Literature of the Americas for 5 years.